Varsity letter A in red and baseball letter Z on soccer field with soccer ball

 Title IX

-1972 law requiring institutions that receive federal aid to treat men and women equitably regarding number of scholarships, teams, and resources offered.
+1972 law requires institutions to provide federal aid equitably to people of all genders in terms of the number of scholarships, teams, and resources offered.

 True freshman